 They happen when the moon passes between the Earth and the sun, blocking sunlight from reaching the Earth for a few minutes.
 In some areas, the moon will completely block sunlight, causing what is known as "totality."

 If weather permits, millions of people will be looking up at the sky on August 21st.
-However, what many people don't know is that even though sunlight will be limited on that day, it is still not safe to directly look at a solar eclipse.
+However, many people don't know that despite sunlight being limited on that day, it is still not safe to directly look at a solar eclipse.